 It’s a collection of stories or testimonies about how the Lord moved in people’s lives at Camp Echo, where I served in 2007.
 Tell you what . . . the Lord did some fantastic things among us, and it’s exciting to be able to share these stories: answered prayer, healing, and people coming to faith in Christ.

-Interestingly, in August I submitted the manuscript to the North Georgia Christian Writers Conference writing contest, and won first place in the Bible Study & Nonfiction Book category.
-I also entered it in the Florida Writers Association’s Royal Palm Literary Award writing competition, where it is a finalist in two categories: Nonfiction and Memoir.
-Winners will be announced on October 19.
+Interestingly, in August I submitted the manuscript to the North Georgia Christian Writers Conference writing contest, and won a First Place Peach Award in the Bible Study & Nonfiction Book category.
+I also entered it in the Florida Writers Association’s Royal Palm Literary Award writing competition, where it won a First Place Gold Award.
 Several Christian colleges and seminaries have already expressed interest in using it in their classrooms.

 In the meantime, I’m teaching one class on campus at Southeastern University as an adjunct professor this fall.
 I volunteered to lead a 6-week Creative Writing course for a community-based senior citizen program here in Lakeland.
 I’ve been asked to mentor a missionary who is completing a Doctor of Ministry degree here.
 And, I continue to write devotional articles for CBN online, and freelance for a few other magazines from time to time.

 So I manage to stay busy — maybe too busy! 🙂 But I’m having fun, and am thrilled to be able to speak into people’s lives, whether in person or through my writing.

 Feel free to share this with your friends or post it on Facebook, Twitter, or LinkedIn.
 I’d love to get an email from you or note on the Contact Page letting me know how you’re doing.